 Which was your best holiday?

-Best hotel you've stayed in?
+And the best hotel you've stayed in?

 What do you need for a perfect holiday?

-What do you always take with you on holidays?
+What do you always take with you?

-Best piece of travel advice?
+What's your best piece of travel advice?

 Where do you want to go next?